Resources for Faculty Mentors

-Faculty mentors are expected to meet with the student outside of class every week to discuss and develop the Mellonized project, and to offer guidance, support and instruction in the research and creative process.
+Faculty mentors are expected to meet with the student outside of class regularly to discuss and develop the Mellonized project, and to offer guidance, support and instruction in the research and creative process.

-In the weekly meetings, faculty mentors and students develop a close working relationship in which the student receives individualized instruction and support in developing skills related to research, writing, new media and creative production.
+In the regular meetings, faculty mentors and students develop a close working relationship in which the student receives individualized instruction and support in developing skills related to research, writing, new media and creative production.
 Mentoring might also include introducing a student to working in an archive or specialized library, traveling to a concert, exhibition or conference together, or helping to translate or make sense of a historical document.

 Importantly, the initiative to meet and to develop the mentoring relationship rests on the student.
 Mellon scholars and their mentors may also work in teams.

-Faculty members who supervise satisfactory projects during the fall and spring semesters receive a $500 honorarium for each full, 4-credit Mellon experience ($250 for a ½ Mellon experience).
+Faculty members who supervise satisfactory projects during the fall and spring semesters receive a $100 honorarium for each full, 4-credit Mellon experience.
 Mellon experiences and honoraria will be approved by the Mellon Scholars Executive Committee upon submission of the final project to the Mellon Scholars Program.
 Mentors should be aware that students are expected to produce a final product that can be exhibited online and at the Celebration of Undergraduate Research and Creative Production.
 Mentors should be available to assist the Mellon scholar in producing an abstract for CUR.

 - Mellon Summer Fellowship Mentoring Guidelines